belaqua84/helper-factory/README.md

 # helper-factory
 A factory written in AngularJS that replaces some of the most useful functions of jquery with pure javascript.

-So far it includes 7 functions:
+So far it includes 4 functions:

-- hasClass
-- addClass
-- removeClass
 - forEachNode
 - objectLength
 - debounce